 It is true that my characters are rarely pure.
 For shame, for the gap to real, to divert attention or the risk of a cross of light.
 Often, it misses.
 I have a hard time painting faces clearly.
 I like to paint hands, and even when I miss them it makes me laugh, but not faces.

-When I miss a painting, I take my distance towards the original image, and the canvas does it’s work.
+When I miss a painting, I take my distance towards the original image, and the canvas does its work.
 She dressed a skull still bleeding (that of pseudo-pain the pseudo-failure) of a new skin, thin, custom.
 The model is the Gilles of Watteau.
 The guy goes straight to the slaughterhouse, eyes half closed, deceitful.
 He was sentenced (how can it be otherwise when such pack stirs in your back), but did not hesitate to share his body at the last moment with that of a donkey.
 Transvestite, but especially transubstantiated.

 I would rather use the term grayness or lack of radiance.
 It’s a way to inform my subject.
-It is the defined style in some way.
-Not that I think it, but the subjects must have a form (I do not mean existance).
+It is my defined style in some way.
+Not that I think it, but the subjects must have a form.
+(I do not mean existence.)
 From a technical standpoint, it’s more of a stain.
 I break the colors and I make part of the lights white, which has the same effect.
 It is also to take a distance with the snapshots that I create a light veil, placing images halfway between an openly nostalgic aesthetic and acidity of the digital present.
 And then the shine, the light shade implies a frank shadow and in such situations there is no room for appearances, for suggestions and halftone transparencies.

-As written by Serge Daney, «any form is a face looking at us.» You paint the characters blindfolded, with hidden faces.
-Why do you hide these eyes that remind us of our own spectators eyes?
+As written by Serge Daney, “any form is a face looking at us.”
+You paint the characters blindfolded, with hidden faces.
+Why do you hide these eyes that remind us of our own spectatorial eyes?

-The characters do not look more to the neighbors paintings than they turn away from us.
+The characters do not look more to the neighbors paintings so much as they turn away from us.
 I do not hide the gaze but I instead express a veil that insinuate that the stares are exchanged behind the scenes.
 Every form is a body, but not necessarily a face, let alone an eye.
 The characters allow themselves to look.
 They turn away or even end up out of context.
 It’s like in movies.
 You do not look at the camera to stick to the contract with the viewer.
 The tables are female - there is a hollow eye, an alcove.

 Is it like painting the impossibility of a dialogue?